What are the odds?

 1. Provide the group with a set of ‘Events Handout Cards’.

-2. Ask the group to put the cards in order from the most likely event to the least likely event, asking them to consider the likelihood for the UK only.
+2. Ask the group to put the cards in order from the most likely event to the least likely event.

 3. Go through the order they have chosen, asking them to guess what the odds are for each event.

-5. Encourage discussion of the correct likelihood for each event and how perception might affect one’s choices of gambling.
+5. Encourage discussion of the correct likelihood for each event and how perception might affect someone’s decisions around gambling.
 Particularly, reflect on the implications of 1:97 chances of winning £30 with a lottery ticket (minimum cash win at the national lottery, when matching 3 main numbers):

 Alternative options: